 Other species you can request are Douglas Fir or Western Red Cedar.

 First of all, imagine that on a Golden Eagle full log home, only the first floor exterior walls are full log.
 Gable ends, dormers, ceiling cavities, sub floors, garage firewalls, garage walls, and all interior partition walls are conventional 2 x 6 construction.
 So there are few actual full log areas.
-But in those full log areas we have two methods for running electrical wiring.
+But in those full log areas we have three methods for running electrical wiring.

 No. Your Golden Eagle log home will only settle about 3/8 of an inch.
 We are using kiln dried logs, so settling is not an issue.

 Tell your friend you are not buying a handcrafted log; which will settle 3"-4"; but instead you are buying a Golden Eagle Log Home that does not have the settling issues.

 Yes, we have done it many times for our past customers.